 Since 2011 we've expanded our kit offerings and we have learned what can and cannot be accomplished in a short 3 day building format.
 Below are the available kit options for 2018!

 As always spots are limited since we will be building under a tent.
 We can accommodate about 8 boats ONLY so get on the list early!
 See below for details on how to sign up.
 If you want to know more and what to expect at the shop keep reading and see FAQ section at the bottom.

-6 Spots Check out the Moccasin canoe page for information about this simple and versatile 14′ canoe with tons of pictures and information about the boat.
-The cost of the Moccasin 14 Kit for the boat show is $1,395.00.
+Check out the Moccasin canoe page for details on this simple and versatile 14' canoe with tons of pictures and information about the boat.
+A great boat for kids and adults alike.

-Check out the Amanda page for details.
-Originally designed with the Wooden Boat show in mind, the Amanda is a 12′ dinghy that can be built in 3 days without compromising quality or stability.
-The boat show price for the Amanda dinghy is $3,200.
+Originally designed with the Wooden Boat show in mind, the Amanda is a 12' dinghy that can be built in 3 days without compromising quality or small boat safety.
+Check out the Amanda page for specs.

 So how do I sign up?

 Please contact Alan Stewart at 919-923-1464 or email: firstname.lastname@example.org with subject “Family Boatbuilding Mystic”